codebuil/webassembly.math/README.md

 # webassembly.math
-graphics and math - a c code than let you program hide you secret on a webassembly file
+graphics and math - a c code than let you programer hide you secret on a webassembly file